DTLaboratory/dtlaboratory.github.io/index.md

 in the public cloud or on-prem cluster of computers.

-The project goal is that a useful system can be instantiated from configured Dt Lab components with complete security and integration features.
-It is also the goal of DT LAB to support configuration entirely in a declarative style deployment-time configuration via REST-like API - no dropping down into first class programming languages required to host useful DTs.
+The project goal is that a useful system can be instantiated from configured DT Lab components with complete security and integration features.
+It is also the goal of DT Lab to support configuration entirely in a declarative deployment-time style via REST-like API - no first class programming language coding should be required to program useful DTs.

 Constraints
 -------